AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «HLS playlist reload time» – controls the time after which a request is made to update the segment list.
 Partially corresponds to the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-hls-playlist-reload-time">«hls-playlist-reload-time»</a> parameter in «Streamlink».
-The «segment» parameter has the same meaning as in «Streamlink».
-The «duration» value corresponds to «default» in «Streamlink».
+    + «segment» has the same meaning as in «Streamlink».
+The time specified by the «#EXTINF» tag is used for the segment.
-The «average» value is the average time of two segments.
-The «default» value is either one of the values corresponding to «duration» / «segment», or, if they are not present, the set time is 6 seconds.
+    + «targetduration» corresponds to «default» in «Streamlink».
+The time specified by the «#EXT-X-TARGETDURATION» tag is used for the entire list of segments.
+    + «smart» is a mode where the program independently decides when to request an update to get segments without unnecessary waiting and to avoid making requests too frequently.
+    This saves resources and speeds up the stream.
+A detailed description of this mode is provided [below](/docs/tvlink/docs/settings/#smart-mode-for-hls-playlist-reloading).

 + «HLS Stream Data» – if activated, immediately transfers data from the segment to the output buffer during download.
 Channels open quickly, without prior buffering before starting.
 If disabled, data is transferred only after the first segment is downloaded.